Society of St. Vincent de Paul Logo

 Continuing the tradition of visitation of the needy in their homes, Vincentians organize themselves into parish-based units called Conferences to serve those in need through person-to-person contact.
 Emergency assistance is given by way of food, clothing, and furniture; giving those in need access to basic necessities.
 Friendship, guidance, and advocacy are also offered to enable individuals and families assistance through community programs and parish involvement.

-ST. VINCENT DE PAUL COAT DRIVE
+ST. VINCENT DE PAUL NORTH OF 60 PROJECT

 “Thank you for helping us serve in hope.”